HOW TO COLOR PLASTER AND LIME PAINT

 Most paint companies use liquid colorants to tint their products.
 These are sometime referred to as 'Universal Tints'.
 There are about a dozen different colorants that are used in combination to produce the color that you want.
-Usually it's about 2 to 4 colors that are needed to produce the desired color.
+Usually it's about 2 to 4 colors that are mixed to produce the desired color.
 Most of the colors in this set are actually naturally produced from oxides, while a few are synthetic.

 Here's a list of most of the colorants used to tint plasters and paints.
 These tints are named by their common name or a letter designating them (even though it makes no sense):

 F - Red Oxide